DEFRA/gwa-notification-sender/ProcessContactListBatches/README.md

-# Contact List Batch Queue Trigger - JavaScript
+# Process Contact List Batches - JavaScript

 > Triggers on messages in a queue containing the name of a file with a batch of
 > contacts.